 - accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Master, Bachelor, and Associate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or 404-679-4500 for questions about the accreditation of Thomas More University. - accredited by the Accreditation Commission for Education in Nursing, Inc for the Nursing (BSN) and RN to BSN programs. - approved by the Kentucky State Board of Nursing to offer a Bachelor of Science in Nursing (BSN) degree. - accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for Business Administration (MBA, BBA, BA), Sports and Entertainment Marketing (BA), and Accountancy (BA). - licensed as a postsecondary institution by the Kentucky Council on Postsecondary Education.
-For questions regarding Kentucky licensure, contact the Kentucky Council on Postsecondary Education at 1024 Capital Center Drive, Suite 320, Frankfort, Kentucky, 40601, http://cpe.ky.gov, or 502-573-1555. - affiliated with the Clinical Laboratory Programs of Saint Elizabeth Medical Center of Covington, Kentucky for a Medical Laboratory Science Program. - approved by the Kentucky Education Professional Standards Board (EPSB) to offer teacher-education programs at the elementary, middle school, and secondary levels. - accredited by the Council for Accreditation of Educator Preparation covering initial teacher preparation programs at Thomas More University out of the Education Department. - accredited by the Commission on Accreditation of Athletic Training Education for the Master in Athletic Training program. - approved with the National Council for State Authorization Reciprocity Agreements, which allows the University to provide our high-quality programs to students in other states via distance education.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or 404-679-4500 for questions about the accreditation of Thomas More University. - accredited by the Accreditation Commission for Education in Nursing, Inc for the Nursing (BSN) and RN to BSN programs. - · approved by the Kentucky State Board of Nursing to offer a Bachelor of Science in Nursing (BSN) degree. - accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for Business Administration (MBA, BBA, BA), Sports and Entertainment Marketing (BA), and Accountancy (BA). - licensed as a postsecondary institution by the Kentucky Council on Postsecondary Education.
+For questions regarding Kentucky licensure, contact the Kentucky Council on Postsecondary Education at 1024 Capital Center Drive, Suite 320, Frankfort, Kentucky, 40601, http://cpe.ky.gov, or 502-573-1555. - · affiliated with the Clinical Laboratory Programs of Saint Elizabeth Medical Center of Covington, Kentucky for a Medical Laboratory Science Program. - approved by the Kentucky Education Professional Standards Board (EPSB) to offer teacher-education programs at the elementary, middle school, and secondary levels. - accredited by the Council for Accreditation of Educator Preparation covering initial teacher preparation programs at Thomas More University out of the Education Department. - · approved with the National Council for State Authorization Reciprocity Agreements, which allows the University to provide our high-quality programs to students in other states via distance education.

-SHARED VISION STATEMENT
+SHARED VISION

-As Thomas More University fulfills its stated mission, we envision our school clearly known for its commitment to academic excellence in the liberal arts and in career preparation.
-To achieve our mission, we resolve to maintain a student/faculty ratio that permits small classes, individual attention, and close student/faculty relationships.
-As a necessary foundation, we will develop an endowment sufficient to support high quality academic and extracurricular programs while we minimize tuition increases.
-In response to the spirit of our University community, we will provide an atmosphere of openness, honesty, trust, and respect that is ever apparent to ourselves and to visitors alike.
-Ultimately, we at Thomas More University have committed ourselves to the integrity, concern for justice, and service to others for which our Spiritual Patron and namesake - Saint Thomas More - is so justly renowned.
+Thomas More University fulfills its mission through its commitment to academic excellence in the liberal arts and in career preparation.
+To achieve our mission, we maintain a student/faculty ratio that permits small classes, individual attention, and close student/faculty relationships.
+As a necessary foundation, we continue to develop an endowment sufficient to support high quality academic and extracurricular programs while maintaining modest tuition costs.
+Our university community models an atmosphere of openness, honesty, trust, and respect that is apparent to members and to visitors alike.
+Members of Thomas More University are committed to integrity, social justice, and service to others for which our Spiritual Patron and namesake - Saint Thomas More - is so justly renowned.